Latency and Delay Compensation overview

 In Preferences → Audio, Live will indicate the overall latency according to the buffer size and sample rate in use.

 Various internal elements can increase the overall latency in a Live Set.
 These delays arise from the time taken by devices to process an input signal and output a result.

 - Negative Track Delays: Using a negative track delay on one track causes all other tracks to be delayed accordingly.
 The amount of negative track delay is added to the Overall Latency amount in Live's preferences

 - External Instrument and External Audio Effect: As these devices send and/or receive audio from outside Live, they will delay the audio by the Overall Latency amount in preferences.
 In addition, when setting the 'Hardware Latency' slider to any amount other than zero, this will add extra latency.

 - Ableton Devices, third-party plugins or Max for Live Devices: Any of these devices which use oversampling or convolution algorithms can add latency.

 - Devices using "lookahead": Dynamic processors often come with a "lookahead" feature, which introduces a negative delay on the sidechain signal to allow the gain reduction to catch fast transients more effectively.

 When large negative delays are in use, or if a number of latency-inducing plugins cause the overall latency to become quite large, it might become impossible to record audio or MIDI in real time.
-In this case, you can activate the option "Reduced Latency when Monitoring".
+In this case, you can activate "Reduced Latency When Monitoring" from the Options menu.
 This bypasses the additional latency in tracks which are either record-enabled or whose Monitoring is set to "In".